Sednaoui/ethglobal-bangkok-2024/README.md

 Video demo: https://stream.mux.com/ZqZQuzlO88kZyWJfd01oesrl7y01d4XN8XhO9g1AYbTqg/high.mp4

 ## Problem Statement:
 Parents need a secure, controlled way to teach kids responsible spending in the digital world.
 Existing solutions often lack customization and proper oversight.
-KidPay addresses this by offering a secure wallet, parental controls, and a vault system for safe, approved spending.
+KidPay addresses this by offering parental controls using a vault system for safe, approved spending.

 ## What’s KidPay:
 KidPay is a payment app that helps children learn responsible spending with complete parental control.
 Kids use a secure, easy-to-navigate wallet to make purchases only from pre-approved vendors across categories like education, PG-rated games, hobbies, and charitable giving.
 Parents curate a list of trusted merchants and must pre-approve each transaction, ensuring that kids are spending safely and responsibly.